9 Surprising Benefits Of Avocado Seeds You Should Tap Into

 Have Avocado Seeds In Limited Quantity

-Having discussed the benefits, let’s now address the topic of a raging debate: should you at all have avocado seeds?
+Having discussed the benefits, let’s now address the topic of a raging debate: should you at all have avocado seed?
 Isn’t it supposed to be poisonous?
-The California Avocado Commission claims that avocado seeds contain elements unintended for human consumption, but does not mention which elements.20 One of the elements could be persin, because of which avocado is toxic to certain animals, but not to human beings.
+The California Avocado Commission claims that avocado seeds contain elements unintended for human consumption, but does not mention which elements.20 They could be possibly referring to persin, because of which avocado is toxic to certain animals.
+But persin is not toxic to human beings.
 The seeds also contain certain chemicals that can break down into cyanide, which is harmful, but the amount is too low to cause any damage.

 It’s Not Toxic Unless You Overdose